antongolub/npm-registry-firewall/README.md

 * [verdaccio.org](https://verdaccio.org/)

 ### Security risks
 Any code may not work properly.
-Due to error or malice — this is not so important.
+Due to error or malice.
 Keep in mind that most OSS licenses **exclude any liability for damages**.
 It's also important to always remember that oss code is **not verified** before being published.
 These two circumstances sometimes give rise to dangerous incidents like [colors.js](https://security.snyk.io/vuln/SNYK-JS-COLORS-2331906) or [node-ipc](https://snyk.io/blog/peacenotwar-malicious-npm-node-ipc-package-vulnerability/).

 The independent audit process is expensive, time consuming, so only setting a delay before using new pkg version might be effective countermeasure.